matchaxnb/higurashi_ajatt/README.md

 -   🎧 Embedded audio clips to replay voice lines\*
 -   🎨 Character color codes
 -   🇯🇵 Only Japanese text extraction to [maximize your immersion](https://tatsumoto.neocities.org/blog/should-i-watch-anime-with-english-subtitles)
+-   🎚️ Extraction of all extra content from the 07th-mod + respecting censorship level

 \* _requires manual installation of the game with 07th-mod_